proxmox/proxmox-backup/docs/administration-guide.rst

   Keep backups for ``<N>`` different weeks.
 If there is more than one backup for a single week, only the latest one is kept.

+  .. note:: The weeks start on Monday and end on Sunday.
+The software
+     uses the `ISO week date`_ system and correctly handles weeks at the end of the year.

 ``--keep-monthly <N>``
   Keep backups for ``<N>`` different months.
 If there is more than one backup for a single month, only the latest one is kept.